 The Transforming Workplaces Through Recognition report found that when employees were recognised, they were more satisfied at work and without.

-In fact, 44% are more likely to be “thriving” overall when they felt appreciated.
+44% are more likely to be “thriving” overall when they feel appreciated.
 The power of appreciation can’t be over-estimated; harness it for your employees.

 Transform your culture with Mo